Axelpuff/zhuangziJS/descriptions/gaozi/keyTerms/xing_nature/description.md

 Gaozi views human nature as essentially malleable.
 It is like a tree which must be molded into cups and bowls, or water that flows where an opening is made.
-Human nature produces instincts like hunger; it is not what produces the forms of righteousness and benevolence from the basic materials of human nature.
+Human nature produces instincts like hunger; it is merely a substance that can take on the forms of righteousness and benevolence.
+Unlike Xunzi's view, which seems to draw on Gaozi's, human nature is ambivalent rather than distinctively bad.

+*This Xunzi-Gaozi distinction is based on https://iep.utm.edu/mencius/.*